Padmé Amidala: Revenge of the Sith

 Padmé makes her third film appearance in Revenge of the Sith (2005), which takes place three years after the previous film.
-As the Clone Wars continue, Padmé informs Anakin that she is pregnant.
-She detects changes in him after he begins having visions of her dying in childbirth.
+As the Clone Wars continue, Padmé informs Anakin that she is pregnant, and he begins having visions of her dying in childbirth.
 Palpatine plays on Anakin's fears by saying that the dark side of the Force holds the power to save Padmé, which ultimately leads Anakin to become Palpatine's Sith apprentice, Darth Vader.
 Meanwhile, Padmé watches with increasing suspicion as Palpatine uses the Clone Wars as an excuse to take near-total control of the Senate.
 As Palpatine transforms the Republic into the Galactic Empire and declares himself Emperor, Padmé remarks: "So this is how liberty dies—with thunderous applause."
 Obi-Wan Kenobi informs Padmé that Anakin has been seduced to the dark side by Palpatine—who is actually the mastermind of the war—and has killed everyone in the Jedi Temple, including children.

-Unable to believe this, Padmé travels to the volcanic planet Mustafar, where Vader has gone to assassinate the Separatist leaders, unaware that Obi-Wan has stowed away on her ship.
-Padmé begs Vader to escape Palpatine's grasp, but he insists that together they can overthrow Palpatine and rule the galaxy.
-Padmé recoils in horror, and tries to persuade him to abandon the dark side.
-When Obi-Wan emerges from her ship, Vader accuses Padmé of betrayal and uses the Force to strangle her into unconsciousness.
-After Obi-Wan defeats Vader in a lightsaber duel, he brings Padmé to the secret asteroid base Polis Massa.
+Unable to believe this, Padmé follows Anakin (now Vader) to the volcanic planet Mustafar, where he has gone to assassinate the Separatist leaders.
+Padmé begs him to escape Palpatine's grasp, but he insists that together they can overthrow Palpatine and rule the galaxy.
+Padmé recoils in horror and tries to persuade him to abandon the dark side.
+When Obi-Wan emerges from Padmé's ship, where he had stowed away, Vader accuses Padmé of betrayal and uses the Force to strangle her into unconsciousness.
+Obi-Wan defeats Vader in a lightsaber duel, then brings Padmé to the secret asteroid base Polis Massa.
 She dies soon after giving birth to twins, Luke and Leia.
 Just prior to her death, Padmé insists to Obi-Wan that there is still "good" in Vader.
-After Padmé is given an elaborate funeral on Naboo, her twins are separated and hidden from the Empire.
+After Padmé is given a state funeral on Naboo, her twins are separated and hidden from Vader and the Empire.
 Leia is sent to Alderaan to be raised by Senator Bail Organa and his wife Breha.
-Obi-Wan brings Luke to Tatooine, where he will be raised by Vader's stepbrother Owen Lars and his wife Beru.
+Obi-Wan takes Luke to Tatooine, to be raised by his uncle Owen Lars and his wife Beru.